mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

 ### <ins>IAM (Identity and Access Management)</ins>

-At the beginning of some of these AWS set-ups, you would have noticed IAM being involed.
+At the beginning of some of these AWS set-ups, you would have noticed IAM being involved.
 In IAM, you can create roles that are assigned to a particular AWS service, giving it permission to access other services to perform tasks that are dependent on them.

 For instance, we needed to give DMS permission to access S3 so that an S3 bucket can be linked to a DMS target endpoint.
 Later when you create a Lambda function and Glue job, you'll need to give them both access to the services containing the data they'll be reading (i.e. S3 and RDS).
 You'll also have to give Lambda and Glue access to CloudWatch for their logs to be stored and tracked otherwise you won't be able to troubleshoot any issues.